Skip to content

 Fouad YA, et al. Bacillary layer detachment with malignant choroidal tumors: a case series.
 BMC Ophthalmol.
 2023.
 Figure 1.
 PMCID: PMC10077734.
 License: CC BY.

-Panel (A) shows a non-pigmented elevated lesion with pigmentation in the left eye, (B) shows a dome-shaped tumor with low to medium internal reflectivity, and (C) shows subretinal fluid, cystoid edema, and basal lamina detachment (BALAD).
-This corresponds to choroidal melanoma discussed in the section “2.
-Main Symptoms and Clinical Findings.”
+Panel (A) shows a non-pigmented elevated lesion and pigmentation in the left eye, (B) shows a dome-shaped tumor with low to moderate internal reflectivity, and (C) shows subretinal fluid, cystoid edema, and basal laminar deposition (BALAD).
+This corresponds to choroidal melanoma, which is discussed in the section “2.
+Main symptoms and clinical findings.”

-At the initial visit, approximately 30% of patients are asymptomatic, and the tumor is discovered incidentally during health checkups or examinations for other diseases.
-When symptoms appear, the breakdown is: decreased visual acuity 38%, photopsia 9%, floaters 7%, peripheral visual field defect 6%, and eye pain 2%.
+Approximately 30% of patients are asymptomatic at the initial visit, and the condition is discovered incidentally during health checkups or examinations for other diseases.
+When symptoms appear, the breakdown is as follows: decreased vision 38%, photopsia 9%, floaters 7%, peripheral visual field defect 6%, and eye pain 2%.

-• Photopsia and floaters: These may appear relatively early.
+• Photopsia and floaters: These are observed from a relatively early stage.

-• Visual field defect: As the tumor enlarges, the defect spreads from the periphery toward the center.
+• Visual field defect: As the tumor enlarges, it spreads from the periphery toward the center.

 • Metamorphopsia and decreased visual acuity: These become prominent when the macula is involved.
 Serous retinal detachment often occurs concurrently, making visual field and visual acuity deficits apparent.